Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Conclusion

 \section{Conclusion}

-In this paper, we propose a FlashAttention-compatible bias termed RIB for SR Transformers that preserves the integrity of pixel representations, along with CLA and a cyclic window strategy to further strengthen long-range interactions.
-Leveraging these components, we simply scale up both the self-attention window size and two factors that have been relatively underexplored in prior work---training patch size and dataset size.
-Consequently, we substantially reduce both training and inference costs while achieving 29.06\,dB PSNR on Urban100$\times$4, highlighting the promise of this underexplored direction for SR tasks.
+In this paper, we identify conventional RPB as an efficiency bottleneck that prevents SR Transformers from scaling with hardware-efficient attention.
+To overcome this limitation, we propose RIB, a FlashAttention-compatible attention bias that retains the representational power of RPB while preserving the integrity of pixel representations.
+Together with CLA and a cyclic window strategy, RIB enables SST to scale attention window size, training patch size, and dataset size more efficiently.
+As a result, SST substantially reduces training and inference costs while achieving 29.06\,dB PSNR on Urban100$\times$4, suggesting a promising yet underexplored direction for scaling SR Transformers through hardware-efficient attention design.